 If you are looking to purchase a wallpaper steamer then always go for a model with a pressure release valve, steer clear of those that don’t as over pressuring the main body could easily lead to it exploding and throwing boiling water everywhere.

-As we have touched on, if you are looking to purchase a wallpaper steamer then you should expect to pay somewhere between £30 and £40 for a decent one (see the selection of wallpaper steamers we have in our online store here) and if you have a lot of wallpaper to strip then it will be money well spent.
+As we have touched on, if you are looking to purchase a wallpaper steamer then you should expect to pay somewhere between £30 and £40 for a decent one and if you have a lot of wallpaper to strip then it will be money well spent.